sumkawa/icu-lstm/README.md

 ## Description

-This repository contains utils, custom DataSet + DataLoader classes, notebooks, etc I've developed for harmful brain activity classification, using data from the HMS Kaggle competition.
-Currently the model achieves state of the art performance, with a KLDivloss per example of 0.27.
+This repository contains utilities, custom DataSet and DataLoader classes, notebooks, and other tools developed for harmful brain activity classification using data from the HMS Kaggle competition.
+Currently, the model achieves state-of-the-art performance, with a KLDivLoss per example of 0.27.

-Goal is also to log things that I've learned along the way with this project.
+I am also logging the lessons I've learned throughout this project.

 ## What's Next?

-For the 2d model I'm looking into some other signal processing augmentation ideas, like focusing in on the middle 10 seconds of the spectrogram as inspired by [this kaggle post](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/discussion/472976).
+For the 2D model, I’m exploring other signal processing augmentation techniques, such as focusing on the middle 10 seconds of the spectrogram, inspired by [this Kaggle post](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/discussion/472976).

-I'm also interested in learning the theory behind time series and classification of time series data using 1d convolutions, so I think I'll develop a 1d conv-net.
+I’m also exploring the theory behind time series data classification using 1D convolutions and plan to develop a 1D ConvNet.

-Finally, I want to deploy this on my personal website so I can understand what making nice UI/UX for AI interfaces is like (coming very soon).
+Finally, I plan to deploy this on my personal website to gain experience designing user-friendly UI/UX for AI interfaces (coming soon).

 ## Setup

 This project uses conda environments.

 Clone the repo: